Sample Paleo Meal Prep for the Work Week

 - Take one avocado and use a knife to cut around the outside in a circle.
 Pull the two halves apart with a slight twisting motion.

 - Remove the pit and use the knife to slice each half three times.

 - Scoop out the slices using a spoon and set aside.

-- Set on a plate with a napkin beneath and set aside.
+- Set on a paper towel-lined plate and sprinkle with parsley.

 - Container 4: Place four eggplant slices on the bottom; add one chicken breast and the rest of the avocado.

-- Container 5: Place the remaining asparagus beneath the last chicken breast.
-Feel free to include a lime wedge.
+- Container 5: Place remaining asparagus beneath the last chicken breast.
+Add extra eggplant slices, if desired.